 The student-athlete may be subject to testing at any time when, in the judgement of the Vice President of Intercollegiate Athletics or his/her designee, reasonable cause exists to suspect the student is engaging in the use of any drugs prohibited in NCAA Bylaw 31.2.3.1.
-Such reasonable suspicion may be based on objective information as determined by the Vice President of Intercollegiate Athletics, Associate/Assistant Athletic Directors, coaching staff, athletic training staff, team physician, staff personnel, or others, in good faith, and deemed reliable by the Vice President of Intercollegiate Athletics or his/her designee.
+Such reasonable suspicion may be based on objective information as determined by the Vice President of Intercollegiate Athletics, athletic administrators, coaching staff, athletic training staff, team physician, staff personnel, or others, in good faith, and deemed reliable by the Vice President of Intercollegiate Athletics or his/her designee.
 Reasonable suspicion may be found, but not limited to, observed possession or use of substances that reasonably appear to be drugs of the type prohibited; arrest; producing multiple dilute urine samples during drug testing; conviction or student conduct violation for a criminal offense related to alcohol or the possession, use or trafficking of drugs of the type prohibited; credible reports of use; posting on social media; observed abnormal appearance; and conduct or behavior, including unusual patterns of absence from training or competition, decrease in class attendance, significant decline in GPA, increased injury or illness rate, extreme changes in motivation levels, emotions, and mood, are all reasonably interpretable as being caused by the use of prohibited substances.
+A reasonable suspicion form must be completed and submitted via ARMS by the athletics administrator, coach, or staff member.
+The Head Athletic Trainer will initiate the drug test with the student-athlete and inform all necessary parties of the results.

-Re-entry/follow-up testing
+Re-entry/Follow-Up Testing

 A student-athlete who has had his or her eligibility to participate in intercollegiate athletics at Lindenwood University suspended may, at the discretion of the Vice President of Intercollegiate Athletics, be required to undergo re-entry drug and/or alcohol testing prior to regaining eligibility.
-A student-athlete who has returned to participation in intercollegiate athletics following a positive drug test under this policy will be subject to follow-up testing.
-Testing will be unannounced and will be required at the frequency determined by the Vice President of Intercollegiate Athletics or his/her designees in consultation with the counselor or specialist involved in the student-athlete's case.
+A student-athlete who has returned to participation in intercollegiate athletics following a positive drug test under this policy will be subject to follow-up testing at their own expense at a designated lab off-campus.
+Testing will be announced and will be required at the frequency determined by the Vice President of Intercollegiate Athletics or his/her designees in consultation with the counselor or specialist involved in the student-athlete's case.